bibleexchange/courses/book-of-romans/003_practical/1401_chapter-14.md

 ## Weak Brother in Context.
 1.
 a.
-Eating – for meat destroy not the work of God! v.
+Eating &mdash; for meat destroy not the work of God! v.
 20 In I Corinthians 8 Paul had to deal with the same issue with the Corinthian church.
-This may sound trivial and non-religious of a dispute to the modern Christian, but The Layman’s Bible Commentary gives insight into this controversy.
+This may sound trivial and non-religious of a dispute to the modern Christian, but The Layman&apos;s Bible Commentary gives insight into this controversy.

 It was a different kind of religious question in the Roman Empire.
 The fact is in a Roman market you could hardly find a steak or a roast or any kind of meat that had not come from some animal slaughtered in a heathen temple.
 The animal would be killed as a sacrifice; then the priests (who, numerous though they were, could not possibly eat all the animals the people offered) would sell the meat through retail outlets.
 This being the major source of meats on the market, the Christian shopper was faced with a problem: in buying and eating this meat, am I or am I not helping out the heathen worship?

 b.
-Servants – Who are you to judge another man’s servant?
+Servants &mdash; Who are you to judge another man&apos;s servant?
 c.
-Judgment – Every man must give account to God and not to another.
+Judgment &mdash; Every man must give account to God and not to another.
 d.
-Days – The spirit of the law questions not did you remember the day, but whether or not you did or did not as unto the Lord?
+Days &mdash; The spirit of the law questions not did you remember the day, but whether or not you did or did not as unto the Lord?
 e.
-Brothers – Let us not be a reason for someone else’s failure.
+Brothers &mdash; Let us not be a reason for someone else&apos;s failure.
 Let us be encouragers of their faith.

 ## Weak Brother in Contrast